 - 6. Community members utilize watershed knowledge to act on watershed issues, with help from VLAWMO's tools and resources. - A. VLAWMO will offer native plant, raingarden, and/or yard-care workshops annually.
-In the past two years, 10 workshop attendees will pursue a cost-share consultation visit, 5 workshop attendees from the same year or year before will complete a cost-share grant as a result of attending VLAWMO workshops. - B. In the past year, 4 workshop attendees will have engaged VLAWMO in ways other than the cost-share program (WAV, presentations, TEC/BOD meetings, events, etc).
-To find this, question #2 in the annual review public survey will capture this measure (See Appendix B). - C. VLAWMO will continually promote and evaluate the use of watershed stewardship activities through social media, newspaper submissions, and surveys (PI 3-3-1).
-Watershed stewardship activities include: - Water-friendly yard care strategies (keeping lawn at 3" height, keeping grass clippings on the lawn, etc.) A full list of strategies is listed at vlawmo.org/residents/water-stewardship/ - Adopting a stormdrain (Adopt-a-Drain.org) - Adopting a raingarden (vlawmo.org/get-involved) - Properly disposing hazardous waste - Planting a raingarden, bioswale, or native plant buffer.
+In the past two years, 4 raingardens, native plantings, or permeable paver systems will have been installed through VLAWMO cost-share as a result of raingarden workshops. - B. In the past year, 4 workshop attendees will have engaged VLAWMO in ways other than raingarden cost-share (WAV, presentations, TEC/BOD meetings, events, etc).
+To find this a survey to workshop attendees will be administered annually. - C. VLAWMO will continually promote and evaluate the use of watershed stewardship activities through social media, newspaper submissions, and surveys (PI 3-3-1).
+Watershed stewardship activities include: - Water-friendly yard care strategies (keeping lawn at 3" height, keeping grass clippings on the lawn, etc.) - Adopting a stormdrain - Adopting a raingarden - Properly disposing hazardous waste - Planting a raingarden, bioswale, or native plant buffer.
 Installing permeable pavers. - Redirecting downspouts away from pavement. - Practicing salt and de-icer best practices